ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 .. note::

    Binary rewrite to insert progress points is not supported.
-When a rewritten binary is executed, Dyninst translates the instruction pointer address in order to perform the instrumentation.
+When a rewritten binary runs, Dyninst translates the instruction pointer address in order to perform the instrumentation.
 As a result, call stack samples never return instruction pointer addresses within the valid Omnitrace range.